-Working, at any level, with patients who are either detained or are eligible to be detained under the Mental Health Act, demands a knowledge of the key of the Act.
+Working, at any level, with patients who are either detained or are eligible to be detained under the Mental Health Act, demands a knowledge of the key principles act.
 Providing care and treatment in a consistent, lawful way which fully respects the rights of those who are detained, is a non-negotiable, minimum, expected standard.

-This course explains everything those who are new to working with psychiatric patients needs to know and through group discussion and case studies, explores the complex legal principles behind such detentions in a straightforward way.
+This course gives a thorough grounding to those who are new to working with psychiatric patients.
+Using group discussion and case studies, the course will clarify the complex legal principles behind such detentions.

-- Discuss the meaning of "mental disorder", as defined by Section 1 Mental Health Act 1983 - Identify the roles and functions of the professionals named by the Act. - Review the various pathways for admission into and compulsory detention at psychiatric hospital. - Explore the legal meaning of "appropriate to receive medical treatment" and "appropriate treatment" within the context of the Mental Health Act 1983. - Explain the circumstances under which a patient must consent to treatment if it is to be administered and those in which treatment can be administered by force, together with the legal safeguards which ensure that such administration is balanced with the needs of the patient. - Outline how the Mental Capacity Act 2005 interacts with the Mental Health Act 1983.
+- Discuss the meaning of "mental disorder", as defined by Section 1 Mental Health Act 1983. - Identify the roles and functions of the professionals named by the Act. - Review the various pathways for admission into and compulsory detention at psychiatric hospital. - Explore the legal meaning of "appropriate to receive medical treatment" and "appropriate treatment" within the context of the Mental Health Act 1983. - Explain the circumstances under which a patient must consent to treatment if it is to be administered and those in which treatment can be administered by force, together with the legal safeguards which ensure that such administration is balanced with the needs of the patient. - Outline how the Mental Capacity Act 2005 interacts with the Mental Health Act 1983.

-AMHP Legal Update (1 day)
+AMHP Legal Update (1 Day)